Purplle Beauty

 2021

-As one of Spring’s founding brands, Purplle is a beauty destination shaped by the belief that beauty should be affordable and accessible to every Indian.
+Purplle is a beauty destination shaped by the belief that beauty should be affordable and accessible to every Indian.

 The most demanding part of the project was ensuring consistency across touchpoints, particularly retail and store façades.
-Translating a digital-first brand identity into physical spaces revealed practical challenges — from sourcing the right materials to working within tight budgets.
-The execution was guided by a cautious approach, hesitant to embrace risk or fully explore a fresh, feminine, youthful aesthetic across an Indian market.
+Translating a digital-first brand identity into physical spaces revealed practical challenges.
+From sourcing the right materials to working within tight budgets, the execution was guided by a cautious approach, hesitant to embrace risk or fully explore a fresh, feminine, youthful aesthetic across an Indian market.

 projects